Boris Vujčić

-Boris Vujčić (/sh/; born 2 June 1964) is a Croatian economist, university professor, and the Governor of the Croatian National Bank, a position he has held since 2012.
+Boris Vujčić (/sh/; born 2 June 1964) is a Croatian economist, university professor, serving as Vice-President of the European Central Bank since June 2026.
+He previously served as Governor of the Croatian National Bank.

 Early life

 Vujčić graduated from the Zagreb Faculty of Economics in 1988, where he also received his doctorate in 1996.

 Career

 Vujčić started his professional career in 1989 as an assistant at the Zagreb Faculty of Economics.
 In 1996 he was named the head of research department of the Croatian National Bank.
 Later, in 1997, he became a lecturer at the Zagreb Faculty of Economics and in 2003 an associate professor.

 Since 2000, Vujčić has held the position of Vice Governor of the Croatian National Bank, and in 2012 he assumed the position of the governor.
 He held that position upon Croatia's accession to the European Union.
 In 2018 the coalition government of prime minister Andrej Plenković agreed to re-appoint Vujčić for a second six-year term.

+In January 2026, Prime Minister Plenković's government submitted Vujčić as a candidate to succeed Luis de Guindos in the position of Vice-President of the European Central Bank.
+On 19 January 2026, he won against Finland’s candidate Olli Rehn after three rounds of voting within the Eurogroup and was formally proposed for the position.